Orchestra For Everyone

 Music for choir and orchestra

 Each one brings their own talent and personality to our concerts, making every Queensland Symphony Orchestra concert unique.
 Also, remember how we said that concertos are musical works for solo instrument and orchestra?
-2019 sees us celebrate this art form with a huge line-up of soloists visiting from the around the world.
+2021 sees us celebrate this art form with a great line-up of soloists visiting from the country.

 So what do I wear?